JamesHutchison/megamock/README.md

 If you're not using the pytest plugin, import and execution order is important for MegaMock.
 When running tests, you will need to execute the `start_import_mod` function prior to importing any production or test code.
 You will also want it so the loader is not used in production.

+### How Does it Work?

+`MegaMock` - Wraps a `MagicMock` and the `spec` object to provide best practice defaults and additional functionality.

+`MegaPatch` - The import machinery, which must be installed early, tracks when new references are created via imports and generates a `patch` for all of them.

+typing - Generics and Union types are returned and type checking is disabled for it to emulate an intersection type.

 -------------------

 **Core Classes**